railsuser2014/openobject-doc-book-en/source/book/7/7_19_Documents/7_19_Documents_access.rst

 .. note:: FTP server

-   These comment about an FTP server may appear a bit technical, but it's just a standard for getting hold of files without worrying too much about the platform standards (Windows, Mac, Linux, or other Unix-like system).
+   These comments about an FTP server may appear a bit technical, but it's just a general standard for getting hold of files without worrying too much about the platform standards (Windows, Mac, Linux, or other Unix-like system).
    So FTP is just a way of getting access to files without needing to use an Open ERP client.
-   There are other ways, but FTP proved itself to the developers to be the one that performed best at lowest cost.
+   There could have been other ways, but FTP proved itself to the developers to be the one that performed best at lowest cost.

-Once you're connected using FTP you appear to get to the root of a directory for the document management system.
-Once you enter the directory you find a structure that matches the structure defined in Open ERP.
+Once you're connected using FTP you get to the root of a directory for the document management system.
+Once you enter that directory you find a structure that matches the structure defined in Open ERP.

 .. figure::  images/document_ftp_structure_root.png